obfuscator : Java Glossary

 It has fewer bugs than the competition.

 Marvin Obfuscator aka DrJava free.
 Obfuscated code usually isn’t recompilable.
 Processes any application, Applet or servlet.
 Resulting code is compatible with any Java Virtual Machine.
 Generates a compact jar file.
 Removes package information; scrambles class names, method names, field names.
 Encrypts string constants.
 Removes unnecessary classes.
 Removes all debug information.
 100% Pure Java.
-Tested on JDK 1.2, 1.3 and 1.4beta.
-On 2005-12-23, I determined it was last revised 2002-05-16.
+Tested on Java version 1.2, 1.3 and 1.4beta.
+Last revised: 2002-05-16 Verified: 2005-12-23

 Metamata Toolsuite